Valuing a Physical Therapy Practice

 One of the largest sub-sectors of the healthcare industry is the rehabilitation sector.
 Within this sector is the physical therapy field.
 I myself have spent countless hours rehabilitating back and shoulder injuries through physical therapy.
+This article discusses valuing a physical therapy practice.
+For questions, schedule a free consultation with Peak Business Valuation, business appraiser.

-Companies in the physical therapy rehabilitation sector provide treatment or therapy through improving the mental or physical functionality of a patient following an injury or illness.
+Companies in the physical therapy rehabilitation sector provide treatment or therapy by improving the mental or physical functionality of a patient following an injury or illness.
 As of February 2019, there are approximately 44,000 physical therapy practices in the United States, averaging a 10.9% profit margin.
 The industry as a whole moving forward over the next five years is expected to experience annualized growth of 2.8% vs. the previous five years of 3.2%.
 Overall, relatively stable growth.

 One would expect a higher annualized growth rate with the increasing number of baby boomers, but with the shortage of physical therapists, the industry is experiencing high merger and acquisition activity.
 As such, the industry is experiencing a demand for clientele that is outpacing the supply of practices.
 These factors have put owners of physical therapy practices in a great position.
 With the expectation of higher growth, stable profit margins, and an environment of increasing acquisitions, now is the perfect time to consider selling your practice or purchasing an additional practice.